Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

 Instructions

-• Pre-proposals must be submitted through the Blueprint MedTech: Incubator Hubs Program online application system no later than 11:59 pm ET on February 29, 2024.The goal of projects should be a prototype ready for first-in-human studies.
+• Pre-proposals must be submitted through the Blueprint MedTech: Incubator Hubs Program online application system no later than 11:59 pm ET on October 4, 2024.The goal of projects should be a prototype ready for first-in-human studies.

 • A subset of pre-proposals will be invited for full proposals, which are also submitted through the online proposal submission system.

-• The earliest anticipated start date for funding for Seedlings is November 2024.
+• The earliest anticipated start date for funding for Seedlings is August 2025.

-• The performance period for seedlings is 6 months.
+• The performance period for Seedlings is 6 months.

-• The earliest anticipated start date for funding for Optimizer projects is February 2025.
+• The earliest anticipated start date for funding for Optimizer projects is August 2025.

 • The anticipated performance period is up to 12 months, which can be renewed for up to an additional three 12-month periods with CINTA, NTH, and NIH approval.

 • Optimizer awards will rarely exceed $500,000 per year in direct costs.
 Indirect costs will be provided at your institution’s Federally negotiated rate or, if none, a de minimis rate of 10%.
-We expect to make up to 10 awards from this solicitation.
+We expect to make up to 5 awards from this solicitation.

 Application Criteria